 - If User Account Control pops up, click Yes to sanction the access.

-- On elevated command Prompt type following code followed by Enter.
+- On elevated command Prompt type following code followed by the Enter.

 net stop wuauserv net stop bits